How to Adopt a puppy... Application

 Japanese Chin are also a "wash and go" breed, despite their very elegant appearance.

-and do are not known for any major Health Issues.
+The Chin are not known, for having any major Health Issues.

 (Although I have still done DNA and OFA health clearances on my Chin)